Adotweb/thorlang/README.md

 ### strings, arrays and objects

-strings and array can be accessed using brackets like this:
+strings and arrays can be accessed using brackets like this:

 ```thor
     let string = "hello";